A Favorable Topic

 One wedding- The brides mother had died, so in the front row the bride had placed a rose in the seat she was supposed to sit on.
 I have also seen this done with a picture of the deceased loved one placed on a chair.

 Timeout!
 Wishing to modernize the general vibe for my steadfast site.
-Views about the pro design of https://www.annuityeducator.com?
-Absolutely a gifted annuity consultant based in California when needed in the general CALIFORNIA area.
+Views about the pro design of http://futureboardhr.com?
+Absolutely a first-class HR recruiter when needed in the general OTH area.
 Write your opinions.
 Appreciate it!

 Dogs as ring bearers